NickBeeuwsaert/AFDesignLoad/_sources/file_format.txt

 It looks like the first number encountered in the offsets is the location of the #FAT section

-The second section I still can't figure out what it does, but it looks like the offset to the thumbnail (changing the location of the thumbnail and setting this to the new location doesn't break the preview),
+The second section looks to be the end of the #FAT section

-The third header looks like the length of the compressed data starting at #Fil, But when there are more than one #FIL section idk what this means

 it looks the the ``#Fil`` and ``#FAT`` sections are ended with ``0xFFFFFFFF``

-Idk what the data before the #FIL is, I thought it was compresion level but if I have embedded images its like 57

 #FAT section
 ============